arunbarkhanda/NTIRE_2026_arun/model_zoo/MODEL_DOWNLOAD.md

 # Model Zoo — Team: 05 Variational Vision

-This folder contains instructions for downloading the pretrained model weights used in the two-stage denoising pipeline.
+This file contains instructions for downloading the pretrained models used in the two-stage denoising pipeline.

 Due to GitHub file size limits, the pretrained models are on Google Drive.